 When choosing between fire suppression systems, consider these factors:

-- Activation Speed: Water mist systems activate quickly to reduce smoke buildup, giving occupants more time to evacuate safely.
+- Activation speed: water mist systems activate quickly to reduce smoke buildup, giving occupants more time to evacuate safely.

-- Water Supply: iMist systems require minimal water flow (less than a power shower), eliminating the need for bulky water tanks in homes or housing developments.
+- Water supply: iMist systems require minimal water flow (less than a power shower), eliminating the need for bulky water tanks in homes or housing developments.

 System designs of water mist systems and fire sprinklers